CyberEthicalMe/blog-articles/ckqfs0eh20q3kd6s14a7g3e84.md

 # Post-exploitation

-When you read the reports in the `/root/reports` you will see a lot references to the `filezilla` and its config.
-It happen that `.config` directory actually exists in the `/root`
+When you read the reports in the `/root/reports` you will see many references to the `filezilla` and its config.
+It happens that `.config` directory actually exists in the `/root`

 ![817353914711.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1624365239164/y83wv9QVX.png)

-Allright - another credentials to save.
+Alright - another credential to save.

 ```
 echo 'ftpuser|mc@F1l3ZilL4' | tee -a ../.credentials